 Leak testing is also very important.
 Always ensure that when doing so, either bridge your power supply with only the pump connected, or use an external supply to power the pump while checking for leaks.
-Unless you like buying things twice, never power any components while checking for leaks.
-If water hits an unpowered motherboard, it will dry and remain functional.
+Unless you like trawling the net for any sign of GPU stock (opens in new tab), never power any components while checking for leaks.
+If water hits an unpowered component, there's a chance you can dry it out and have it remain functional.

-Many people recommend leak testing for a full 24 hours; However, I’ve found that when things go wrong, it typically happens almost immediately.
-At the very least, test for a couple of hours which you will need anyway to allow any air bubbles to escape.
+Many people recommend leak testing for a full 24 hours, but I’ve found that when things go wrong, it happens pretty soon after you switch on.
+At the very least, test for a couple of hours; you will need to do so anyway to allow any air bubbles to escape.

-If you follow these very simple rules water cooling can be a very fun and safe hobby.
-The performance benefits aren’t as great as they once were but they are still evident and the knowledge gained from putting together your first loop is invaluable.
+If you follow these very simple rules, water-cooling can be a fun and safe hobby.
+The performance benefits aren’t as great as they once were but they are still evident, and the knowledge gained from putting together your first liquid-cooling loop is invaluable.